exxxxxxxxxxd/hqOsu-xtreme/README.md

 # hqOsu-xtreme

+THIS IS EXPERIMENTAL BRANCH!
+STUFF MIGHT NOT BE COMPLETE OR STABLE!
+PLEASE USE IT WITH YOUR OWN RISK!
+I'VE WARNED YOU!

 Important :
 - Only works on osu!stable latest version
 - This is unofficial version of hqOsu, cheat won't be updated.
 Only client compatibility will.